 With more than 80% of people in Singapore living in HDB flats, the household income for HDB flats may be most relevant for many of us.
 Naturally, those who live in bigger HDB flats also tend to earn a larger household income.

-What we should pay closer attention to is the average monthly household income per household member.
+What we should pay closer attention to is the monthly household income per household member.

 How Do You Stand Against Other Households In Singapore?

-To understand where we stand is to look at which quintile we fall into.
+To understand where we stand is to look at which decile we fall into.